Overview

 Suzy Barbour, Manager, Administrative Networks,

-Provost and VP Academic and VP Administration Portfolios
+President, Provost and VP Academic, and VP Administration Portfolios

 In short, yes.
-As an admin professional, you frequently have access to confidential information.
-When you join an administrative network, there is no expectation that you need to divulge confidential information to your manager or colleagues in the network.
+As an administrative professional, you frequently have access to confidential information.
+When you join an Administrative Network, there is no expectation that you need to divulge confidential information to your manager or colleagues in the network.
 The expectation of confidentiality does not change.

 The administrative network manager is focused on you as an employee and the resources you need to do your job.
 The manager is not focused on the specific confidential nuances of your day-to-day work.

-It is important that admin professionals work in close proximity to the senior leaders, academics and/or professionals they support.
-As such, admin professionals will remain physically embedded in their existing colleges, schools, or units.
+It is important that administrative professionals work in close proximity to the senior leaders, academics and/or professionals they support.
+As such, administrative professionals will remain physically embedded in their existing colleges, schools or units.

-There are no plans to relocate admin professionals from an administrative network to a central location.
+There are no plans to relocate administrative professionals from an Administrative Network to a central location.

 The intent of the network is to align resources to support needs.
 This is often achieved through collaboration.
 If there is an increased need for support or training in a specific area in another unit, you may have the opportunity to provide your expertise.